SUMMARY OF GRADE

 In 2015, Hawaii established the Hawaii Public Schools Financial Literacy Task Force under request of Senate Concurrent Resolution No. 97, Senate Draft 1, to “consider the importance and challenges of implementing financial literacy education for all public school students” and to “develop recommendations and a process for requiring every public school student to participate in a financial literacy course prior to graduating from high school.”
 The task force released their final report in 2016 in which they recommended that the Department of Education establish an online financial literacy resource page and “align current content standards with financial literacy concepts,” amongst other recommendations.

-Although Hawaii has made efforts toward increasing its financial literacy instruction, mainly through establishing the Hawaii Public Schools Financial Literacy Task Force, it still receives a “D,” as it does not provide any substantial financial literacy instruction.
+Although Hawaii has made efforts toward increasing its financial literacy instruction, mainly through establishing the Hawaii Public Schools Financial Literacy Task Force, it still receives a “D,” as it does not ensure any substantial financial literacy instruction.
 Hawaii should follow the recommendation of Senate Resolution 118/House Resolution 45 and require a stand-alone personal finance course for high school graduation.
-Furthermore, Hawaii needs to develop K-8 grade-specific financial literacy standards in order to improve its grade.
+Furthermore, Hawaii needs to develop K-8 grade-specific financial literacy standards in lieu of opportunities for integration in order to improve its grade.